 - With needle nose pliers, bend end of cotter pin to lock in place.
-Or use plastic push pins on each side of the crayon to hold it in place.

 - The shade of the marks on wool my not exactly match the crayon color.
-See examples (on wool) above.

 - Store in a dry, cool place to prevent crayons from melting.

 - Always check the ram every day to see if the crayon needs changing or the harness needs adjusting!

 Listed below are recommended optional components or related items.
 Your particular situation may require alternative recommendations.
 Please call and talk to our consultants if there are any questions at 800-282-6631.